Ibiza: Nightlife

-Ibiza is considered to be a popular tourist destination, especially due to its well-known and at times riotous nightclub-based nightlife centred on two areas: Ibiza Town, the island's capital on the southern shore and Sant Antoni to the west.
+Ibiza is considered to be a popular tourist destination, especially due to its well-known and at times riotous nightclub-based nightlife centred on two areas: Ibiza Town, the island's capital on the southern shore, and Sant Antoni to the west.
 Ibiza has garnered the reputation as the "Party Capital of the world".

 Nightlife in Ibiza has undergone several changes since the island's opening to international tourism in the late 1950s.
 Origins of today's club culture may be traced back to hippie gatherings held during the 1960s and 1970s.
 During these, people of various nationalities sharing the hippie ethos would regroup, talk, play music and occasionally take recreational drugs.
 These would most often happen on beaches during the day, with nude bathing a common sight, and in rented country estates in the evenings or at nights.
 Apart from this confidential scene, which nevertheless attracted many foreigners to the island, local venues during the 1960s consisted mostly of bars, which would be the meeting points for Ibicencos, ex-pats, seafarers and tourists.
 The Estrella bar on the port and La Tierra in the old city of Eivissa were favourites.

-During the 1970s, a decade that saw the emergence of the contemporary nightclub, several places opened and made a lasting impact on Ibiza's nightlife.
-Four of these original clubs are still in operation today: Pacha, Privilege (formerly Ku), Amnesia and Es Paradís.
+During the 1970s, a decade that saw the emergence of the contemporary nightclub, several venues opened and made a lasting impact on Ibiza's nightlife.
+Three of these original clubs are still in operation today: Pacha, Amnesia and Es Paradís.
 These four clubs mainly defined nightlife on the White Island, which has evolved and developed from several distinctive elements: open-air parties (Es Paradis, Privilege, Amnesia), held in isolated places, eventually old fincas (Pacha, Amnesia), that mixed in nudity and costume party (Es Paradis, Privilege, Pacha) and enabled people from various backgrounds to blend (all).
 The hippie ethos served as a common factor that infused all these venues and catalyzed the experience of a certain kind of freedom, accentuated by the holiday nature of most of the stays on the White Island.

 During the 1980s, the music played in these clubs gained in reputation and became known as Balearic beat, a precursor of the British acid house scene.
 As rave parties blossomed all over Europe, a DJ-driven club culture took hold of Ibizenca nightlife.
 It was at that time that Space opened, thanks to Pepe Rosello, which found a niche in the after-hour parties.
-The club would close at 06:00 and open again at 07:00, when all the other clubs were still closed, enabling party-goers to flock from the other clubs to Space and continue dancing in broad daylight.
+The club would close at 18:00 and open again at 07:00, when all the other clubs were still closed, enabling party-goers to flock from the other clubs to Space and continue dancing in broad daylight.